15 Must Try Street Foods In The Philippines

 We were not too impressed by suman which is basically sticky rice steamed in banana leaves or young palm leaves.
 We actually found it to be pretty bland and tasteless until we were told that it should be eaten sprinkled with sugar.
 Because anything tastes better with sugar right?

 It took us a long time to understand what the multi-coloured drinks in plastic barrels actually were.
 The iced drinks actually contain sago (tapioca pearls) and gelatin pieces and are usually flavored with syrup from a wide variety of fruit extracts.
-The one we tried was green and contained coconut pieces and sweet corn.
-Honestly, not quite our thing.
+The one we tried was green, and contained coconut pieces and sweet corn.

 14. Banana-Q and Camote-Q

 These deep-fried caramelised banana & sweet potato goodies are worth all the calories packed in the little snack!
 Available from hawkers in most villages, they are a very popular Filipino street food, best eaten when still piping hot and fresh.

 Sotanghon are actually cellophane noodles, but in Manila, it is also the name for a dish of a thick soup full of the same noodles and boiled eggs.
 Strong, hot and salty, it made for a great lunch and was one of our favourite street foods in the Philippines!